King Penguin vs Little Blue Penguin

 Which is bigger, King Penguin or Little Blue Penguin?

-The King Penguin is larger, standing up to 95cm tall compared to the Little Blue Penguin's 33cm.
+The King Penguin is larger, standing up to 95 cm tall and weighing up to 16 kg.
+The Little Blue Penguin is smaller at up to 33 cm and 1.5 kg.

 Do King Penguins and Little Blue Penguins live in the same area?

-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
-Little Blue Penguins are found in New Zealand, Southern Australia.
+No, their ranges do not overlap.
+King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island, while Little Blue Penguins live in New Zealand, Southern Australia.
+This geographic separation means they face different environmental pressures and predator communities.